jakim929/ocs-safaricaster/README.md

 # Safaricaster

-Safaricaster is a real-time, frame game where players spot and mint wildlife fauna NFT at a waterhole in the Namibia Desert.
+Safaricaster is a real-time, livestream frame where players spot and mint wildlife fauna NFT at a waterhole in the Namib Desert.

 ## How it works

 Players follow along the [NamibiaCam live stream](https://www.youtube.com/@NamibiaCam/streams) via screenshots in-frame and are alerted by chatGPT when an animal is spotted.
 This grants players the chance to mint the serendipitous encounter as a personalized NFT.
+At launch, the stream is set 4 hours behind UTC to align with the majority of Warpcast users' timezones.

 Personalized NFTs entail: